United States involvement in regime change: 1980–1989: Poland

 Since the 1952 Constitution, Poland was a one-party Communist state, the Polish People's Republic.
 In the 1980s, opposition to it crystallised in the Solidarity trade union, founded in 1980.
 The Reagan administration supported the Solidarity, and—based on CIA intelligence—waged a public relations campaign to deter what the Carter administration felt was "an imminent move by large Soviet military forces into Poland."
-Michael Reisman and James E. Baker named operations in Poland as one of the covert actions of CIA during Cold War.
+On November 4, 1982, President Reagan, after a brief discussion with the National Security Planning Group, signed an executive order to provide money and non-lethal aid to Polish opposition groups: the operation was code-named QRHELPFUL.
+Michael Reisman and James E. Baker named operations in Poland as one of the covert actions of the CIA during Cold War.
 Colonel Ryszard Kukliński, a senior officer on the Polish General Staff was secretly sending reports to the CIA.
 The CIA transferred around $2 million yearly in cash to Solidarity, for a total of $10 million over five years.
 There were no direct links between the CIA and Solidarność, and all money was channeled through third parties.
 CIA officers were barred from meeting Solidarity leaders, and the CIA's contacts with Solidarność activists were weaker than those of the AFL–CIO, which raised $300,000 from its members, which were used to provide material and cash directly to Solidarity, with no control of Solidarity's use of it.
 The U.S. Congress authorized the National Endowment for Democracy to promote democracy, and the NED allocated $10 million to Solidarity.

 When the Polish government launched martial law in December 1981, however, Solidarity was not alerted.
 Potential explanations for this vary; some believe that the CIA was caught off guard, while others suggest that American policy-makers viewed an internal crackdown as preferable to an "inevitable Soviet intervention."
 CIA support for Solidarity included money, equipment and training, which was coordinated by Special Operations.
 Henry Hyde, U.S. House intelligence committee member, stated that the US provided "supplies and technical assistance in terms of clandestine newspapers, broadcasting, propaganda, money, organizational help and advice".
-Initial funds for covert actions by CIA were $2 million, but soon after authorization were increased and by 1985 CIA successfully infiltrated Poland.
+Initial funds for covert actions by the CIA were $2 million, but soon after authorization were increased and by 1985 the CIA successfully infiltrated Poland.